pippim/pippim.github.io/index.md

 For example, `_layouts/default.html` probably needs to be copied from the theme website to your own website in order to make significant changes.

-There are many file types in the Pippim website stored at various
+There are many file types in the {{ site.title }} website stored at various
 locations:

 - A few local images are stored in `assets/img/` directory.
 The hundreds of images in blog posts come directly from Stack Exchange and are not stored on the `pippim.github.io` website.